openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_smoke.rst

 #####

     1. Install NSXv plugin.
-    2. Enable plugin on tab Settings -> NSXv plugin.
+    2. Enable plugin on tab Networks -> NSXv plugin.
     3. Fill the form with corresponding values.
     4. Do all things that are necessary to provide interoperability of NSXv plugin and NSX Manager with certificate.
     5. Check Additional settings.
 Fill the form with corresponding values.
 Save settings by pressing the button.